izzkhairable/bda-assignments/assignment_4/README.md

 ## Spark Project

-- Process the data stream from kafka
+- Process the data stream from kafka topic "scrapy-output"
-- For every window shows the top 10 words and top 10 users with most posts
+- For every window push the top 10 users with most posts to Kafka topic "streaming-output"

 ### How to run Spark Project: